Marcel Nguyễn Tân Văn: Rectory at Huu-Bang (1935–1941)

 Expressing a strong desire to become a priest, in May 1935 his mother took Van to live with the priest Joseph Nha in the rectory of Huu-Bang, where he would receive special preparation for the priesthood.
 Such arrangements were common in Vietnam during that time period, and several other boys lived with Van.
-But what should have been a time of joy, in fact was a period of great difficulties.
 As at Ngam Giao, Van had permission to receive Holy Communion every day.
 This brought about admiration from his peers, but eventually made some of the adult catechists jealous.
 One of them, Master Vinh, made his life particularly difficult.
 He tormented Van severely, allowing him to receive Holy communion only on days when he agreed to be beaten, depriving him of food, and preventing him from reciting his rosary.
 The pastor was unaware of all this.
 Van courageously resisted, attributing his strength to his devotion to the Blessed Virgin Mary.
 "Thanks to her", he writes, "The devil was never able to win."
 Eventually, the catechist was punished by the pastor for misbehaving and left the rectory.

 In 1936, when Van was eight, two typhoons struck the region in quick succession, causing famine and destroying his family's farm.
 They fell into deep poverty and were unable to financially support his education.
 He was then forced to become a servant at the rectory, and put to the side his preparation for the priesthood.
 The pastor exploited him as a slave.
 After Van obtained his primary school education at 12 years old, Nha definitively stopped his formation.

 Due to these severe difficulties, and seeing that he would no longer receive training to become a priest, Van escaped.
 He wandered around for some time, was temporarily homeless, and eventually was able to return to his family.
 His time there was also difficult, since they thought that he was guilty of bad behavior, and such rumors had been circulated in the village.
 Nha eventually visited his family, declaring him innocent of any wrong, and Van eventually agreed to return to work at the rectory of Huu-Bang.
 But this time, he started with the other boys a resistance league to improve the spiritual poverty that had settled there, and encourage each other in the practice of virtue.